 Some pathological processes in ophthalmopathy have been hiding in the shadows, not masked by a cloak, but by more notorious pathways.

-In TAO, a complication of Grave's disease, the thyroid-stimulating hormone (TSH) pathway has traditionally been the focal pathological process.8,9 Pathogenic TSH antibodies disrupt signalling within the pathway, leading to hyperthyroidism.10
+In TAO, a complication of Grave's disease, the thyroid-stimulating hormone (TSH) pathway has traditionally been the focal pathological process.8,9 Pathogenic TSH antibodies disrupt signaling within the pathway, leading to hyperthyroidism.10

 Here, the plot thickens.
 Pathogenic insulin-like growth factor-1 (IGF-1) antibodies stoke the disease process by activating the IGF-1 pathway, sensitizing the body to the already devastating effects of TSH dysfunction.9